jackyzha0/jackyzha0.github.io/content/posts/digital-identity.md

 *What is identity?
 Who defines it?
 Who controls it?
 What is its relationship to software?*

-Software developers and computer scientists have been tackling identity for almost half a century now, trying to model identity in ways that are understandable to machines.
+Software developers and computer scientists have been tackling [[thoughts/identity|identity]] for almost half a century now, trying to model identity in ways that are understandable to machines.
 Different models seek to emulate different aspects of the identity.

 But for engineers building these digital identities, the primary focus is on legibility: the process of simplifying, labelling, and modelling.
 ISO/IEC 24760-1, the only formal international standard for identity, sees identity as a set of attributes to be managed[^1].